 Always check that you use the right fuse to prevent overloading - when you're fitting or replacing a fuse, it's important to use the right fuse for the appliance to make sure the cable doesn't overheat and that the appliance is protected in the event of a fault.

 In the event of a fire Get Out, Stay Out, Call 999 - never use water on an electrical fire and don't take any risks with your safety.
 Pull the plug out or switch the power off if it is safe to do so.
 Get out, stay out and call 999.

 Charging devices - don't leave devices charging for long periods and make sure that you are using the correct chargers.
 If you are using laptops, don’t put them on soft furnishings, beds and duvets as this increases the chance of them overheating and catching fire.

 Circuit protection reduces the likelihood of an electrical fire occurring.
 Contact an approved professional for advice on circuit protection or to have your circuit protection checked.

 Only 36% of consumers register all of their large domestic appliances.

 The Register my appliance website is designed to make it quicker and easier for the public to register all of their appliances.
-It provides up-to-date, accurate, contact information for owners who have acquired specific models of appliances within the last twelve years, so manufacturers can issue safety updates or repair notifications to the right homes.
+It provides up-to-date, accurate, contact information for owners who have acquired specific models of appliances within the last twelve years, so manufacturers can issue you with safety updates or repair notifications whenever necessary.
 The website provides access to the registration pages of over 40 leading brands of domestic appliances, including most of the UK’s top selling brands of major white goods.